kunitskyi/Wire-hole/README.md

 ---

 Wire-hole comprises images of Unbound, Pi-hole, and Wireguard in a docker-compose configuration file.
 It aims to enhance your daily internet usage by providing a more secure and less intrusive experience, achievable through a minimal number of straightforward steps.
 The web-interfaces of Pi-hole and Wireguard contribute to facilitating this improvement.
-You can manage VPN clients, DNS-records, monitor logs and many more feature present in this project.
+You can manage VPN clients, DNS-records, block ads, monitor logs and many more feature present in this project.

 *__`NOTICE!`__ This configuration will not work on Windows host machine, clients doesn't matter.*